ted-spence-avalara/developer-dot/communications/dev-guide/customizing-transactions/client-profiles.md

   </ul>

 <h3>How to apply a client profile to a session</h3>
-When <a href="/communications/dev-guide/getting-started/authentication/">authenticating</a> to Rest v2, pass the desired client profile ID in the <code>client_profile_id</code> header field.
+When <a href="/communications/dev-guide/getting-started/authentication/">authenticating</a> to REST v2, pass the desired client profile ID in the <code>client_profile_id</code> header field.

 <h4>Postman example</h4>
 Add the following <a href="/communications/dev-guide/getting-started/authentication/">headers</a> to your request: